zhaozunchen/Schema-Profiling-for-Document-Databases/README.md

 This program is run in Jupyter Notebook.
 Please install Anaconda and all related packages.

 ## Install Anaconda
-Please refer to Anaconda offical documentation to install Anaconda https://docs.anaconda.com/anaconda/install/windows/
+Please refer to Anaconda official documentation to install Anaconda https://docs.anaconda.com/anaconda/install/windows/

 ## Use Anaconda and jupyter notebook

 When you install Anaconda, it will also install jupyter notebook.
-Lunching jupyter notebook can be done in different ways:
+Launching jupyter notebook can be done in different ways:
 You can lunch it through Anaconda Navigator (Windows).
-* Lunch it by Anaconda Prompt (Windows):
+* Launch it by Anaconda Prompt (Windows):
   * Open Anaconda Prompt
   * Type:
   ```sh